The start of the pandemic ruined everything.

 I'll never forget how I was treated when I landed back in Canada.
 The pandemic was finally hitting peak news coverage in North America, though Asia had been on top of it for months prior.
-Airport security at passport control were visibly startled that I was wearing a mask.
+Airport security was visibly startled that I was wearing a mask.
 Masks were a requirement to leave the house in Vietnam, but they were still completely foreign back home in Canada.

-The beauty of Duolingo is its mastery of gamification lulls you into believing you open the app to learn a language, not to get your hit of dopamine from the pretty colors and satisfying sounds earned by submitting correct answers and extending your streak.
+The beauty of Duolingo is its mastery of gamification lulls you into believing you open the app to learn a language, not to get your hit of dopamine from the pretty colors and rewarding sounds triggered by submitting correct answers and building your streak.
 But this is a good thing—it's the latter that leads to the former.

 The hardest part of any productive habit is getting started.
 Duolingo is incredible at dangling a carrot at just the right height above your nose, forcing you to exert just the right amount of effort, gradually leading you towards a larger vocabulary and a real sense of progress.
 I was seriously proud of myself once I knew how to say 10-15 new phrases in my target language by memory.